harrisonized/harrisonized.github.io/_posts/2023-11-15-r-scripting.md

 ## Outro

+The examples included in this post are a result of much trial-and-error and deliberate practice.
+They provide a template to start getting away from the manual labor of interacting with RStudio and more toward constructing standardized automatic data analysis pipelines, which will ultimately save you a lot of time.
+However, this barely skims the surface on what R can do.
+For more information on writing better code, I highly recommend reading [this chapter](https://adv-r.hadley.nz/perf-improve.html) from Hadley Wickham's [Advanced R](https://adv-r.hadley.nz/index.html).
+To see how I construct my R projects, please see my [Github](https://github.com/harrisonized?tab=repositories&q=language%3AR&type=public&language=r&sort=).

-The examples listed here were not taught to me in intro or intermediate R classes, but rather, were the result of deliberate practice, much trial-and-error, and reading [Advanced R](https://adv-r.hadley.nz/index.html) by Hadley Wickham, which is an excellent resource for learning more.
-I hope you found these techniques useful, and I will see you in the next blog post!
+I hope you found this insightful, and I will see you in the next blog post!